Equinoxtic/hcm-ric/README.md

-# hcm-ric-the-game
- HCM RIC: The Game
+# HCM RIC: The Game